ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 risk, though it is important to recognize that different idempotent requests can be combined to be not idempotent.

-Idempotent actions with a narrow scope based on the value of a protected nonce could enable data submission with limited replay exposure.
-A nonce might be added as an explicit part of a request, or, if the oblivious request and target resources are co-located, the encapsulated keying material can be used to produce a nonce.
+Idempotent actions with a narrow scope based on the value of an application-provided nonce could enable data submission with limited replay protection.

-The server-chosen `response_nonce` field ensures that responses have unique AEAD keys and nonces even when requests are replayed.
+Even without strong replay prevention, the server-chosen `response_nonce` field ensures that responses have unique AEAD keys and nonces even when requests are replayed.

+### Use of Timestamps for Anti-Replay

+Request messages include a timestamp from the client.
+This value allows a server to limit the amount of requests it needs to track when preventing replays.

+A server can maintain state for requests for a small window of time over which it wishes to accept requests.
+The server then rejects requests if the request is the same as one that was previously answered within that time window, which might use the `enc` value.
+The server also rejects requests if the timestamp is outside of the chosen time window.
+For real-time operation, servers should allow for the time it takes requests to arrive from the client, with a time window that is large enough to allow for differences in the clock of clients and servers.
+How large a time window is needed could depend on the population of clients that the server needs to serve.

+The 32-bit timestamp in seconds could represent multiple times that are approximately 136 years apart.
+If a server accepts requests with the same key for longer than this time, it exposes itself to replay attacks.
+Use of this specification over that time period is unlikely, but to avoid this problem servers that depend on the timestamp for anti-replay MUST NOT use the same key for more than 2<sup>32</sup> seconds.

+Clock information provides a small amount of information about the clock at the client that could be used to link activity from the same client.
+Clients MAY randomize the value that they provide the server to obscure the true value of their clock and prevent linking of requests over time.
+However, this increases the risk that a server will reject a request due to it being outside of the time window over which it is tracking request.

 ## Post-Compromise Security

 This design does not provide post-compromise security for responses.

 A client only needs to retain keying material that might be used compromise the confidentiality and integrity of a response until that response is consumed, so there is negligible risk associated with a client compromise.